indimail/indimail-virtualdomains/README.md

 4. Archive at [Google Groups](http://groups.google.com/group/indimail).
 This groups acts as a remote archive for indimail-support and indimail-devel.

 There is also a [Project Tracker](http://sourceforge.net/tracker/?group_id=230686) for IndiMail (Bugs, Feature Requests, Patches, Support Requests)

+# History

+indimail-virtualdomain started with a modified vpopmail base that could handle a distributed setup - Same domain on multiple servers.
+Having this kind of setup made the control file smtproutes unviable. email would arrive at a relay server for user@domain.
+But the domain '@domain' was preset on multiple hosts, with each host having it's own set of users.
+This required special routing and modification of qmail (especially qmail-remote) to route the traffic to the correct host. vdelivermail to had to be written to deliver email for a local domain to a remote host, in case the user wasn't present on the current host.
+New MySQL tables were created to store the host information for a user.
+This table would be used by qmail-local, qmail-remote, vdelivermail to route the mail to the write host.
+All this complicated stuff had to be done because the ISP who employed had no money to buy costly servers to cater to users who were multiplying at an exponential rate.
+These were free email users.
+So the solution we decided was to buy multiple intel servers running Linux and make the qmail/vpopmail solution horizontally scalable.
+This was the origin of indimail-1.x which borrowed code from vpopmail, modified it for a domain on multiple hosts. indimail-2.x was a complete rewrite using djb style, using [libqmail](https://github.com/mbhangui/libqmail) as the standard library for all basic operations.
+All functions were discarded because they used the standard C library.
+The problem with indimail-2.x was linking with MySQL libraries, which caused significant issues building binary packages on [openSUSE build service](https://build.opensuse.org/).
+Binaries got built with MySQL/MariaDB libraries pulled by OBS, but when installed on a target machine, the user would have a completely different MySQL/MariaDB setup.
+Hence a decision was taken to load the library at runtime using dlopen/dlsym.
+This was the start of indimail-3.x.
+The source was moved from sourceforge.net to github and the project renamed as indimail-virtualdomains from the original name IndiMail.
+The modified source code of qmail was moved to github as indimail-mta.